 And this versatile Schmidt-Cassegrain telescope with an eight-inch aperture and 81X magnification will please both beginners and advanced telescope enthusiasts who can use it to view the Moon, and solar system planets as well as take digital images of some Messier objects.

 The fantastic automated GoTo mount with a database of 40,000 objects and a SkyAlign feature is particularly useful for beginner-level users.
 You get free accessories, including an eyepiece and a finder scope.

 And if you want to see the Cassini Division in Saturn’s rings or Jupiter’s Great Red Spot with your own eyes, this telescope will help you achieve that.
-The amazing Celestron NexStar 8SE has smaller 6-inch, and 4-inch siblings are available at much lower price points.
+The amazing Celestron NexStar 8SE has smaller 6-inch, and 4-inch siblings available at much lower price points.

 - Easy star tracking

 - Light and portable

 The amazing Celestron NexStar 6SE is a Schmidt-Cassegrain telescope, a quality component, and high-quality from each refractor and reflector telescope.
 The Celestron NexStar telescope is one of the best up-to-date compound telescopes within the Celestron range.
 It comes with a highly optimized computerized system and StarBright XLT lens coatings to make the Moon, stars, and planets in the line up without any issues.
 Due to its compact telescope, you can quickly move it to any place.